Enter your email address below and subscribe to our newsletter

 Instructions

-• Caramelize the onions and garlic: Add grapeseed oil to a pan, then add the onions, salami, sage leaves, and garlic.
+• Caramelize the onions and garlic: Add oil to a pan, then add the onions, salami, sage leaves, and garlic.
 Cook until the onions are caramelized, which should take five to eight minutes.
 Add a teaspoon of gochugaru.
 Mix and add the tomato pasta.
 Then add the heavy cream and oyster sauce.
 Let the sauce simmer for five minutes.

 • Prepare the pasta: Cook the Pasta until Al dente, following the instructions on the back of the package.
 Past pasta typically takes 8 to 9 minutes to cook in boiling water.
+Mix the pasta with the sauce and stir for one to two minutes, then switch off the heat.
+Garnish with Grana Padano cheese and a sprinkle of gochugaru.

 Keyword :rose pasta